tismad01/master-etf/README.md

     The output will display transaction IDs, role validations, and loaded data.

 The output will display transaction IDs and loaded data.

+### 5. Run the tests

+1. **Test the basic ETL process**:

+    python scripts/etlTest.py

+This test script checks:
+    Data extraction to the blockchain.
+    Data transformation on the blockchain.
+    Data loading from the blockchain.

+2. **Test the role-based secure ETL process**:

+    python scripts/etl2Test.py

+This test script checks:
+    Data extraction with role enforcement.
+    Multi-step data transformation with role enforcement.
+    Data loading with role-based access control.